KfromtheChi/Pet-Social-Web-App/README.md

 ## Future Updates
 - [ ] Like button.
 - [ ] Upload images from a device photo library vs. an online photo library currently.
+- [ ] A logo or image(s) for the welcome page.
+Maybe a collage of random user photos?
 - [ ] Collapsable comment content - some comments are displayed initially but to see all comments, user clicks the content box to reveal the rest.
 - [ ] User profile where user can see all their posts in one place.
 - [ ] User to user messages.